tkiraly/regional/regional.md

 If using the over-the-air activation procedure, it is recommended that the end-device transmit the JoinRequest message alternatively on a random 125 kHz channel amongst the 64 channels defined using **DR0** and a random 500 kHz channel amongst the 8 channels defined using **DR4**.
 The end-device SHALL change channel for every transmission.
 For rapid network acquisition in mixed channel plan environments, it is further recommended that the device follow a channel selection sequence (still random) which efficiently probes the groups of nine (8 + 1) channels which are typically implemented by smaller gateways (channel groups 07+64, 8-15+65, etc.).

-Personalized devices shall have all 72 channels enabled following a reset and shall use the channels for which the device’s default data-rate is valid.
+Personalized devices shall have all 72 channels enabled following a reset and shall use the channels for which the device's default data-rate is valid.

 #### 2.2.3 US902-928 Data Rate and End-point Output Power encoding

-FCC regulation imposes a maximum dwell time of 400ms on uplinks.
-The ***TxParamSetupReq*** MAC command does not have to be implemented by US902-928 devices.
+2.2.3 US902-928 Data Rate and End-device Output Power encoding FCC regulation imposes a maximum dwell time of 400ms on uplinks.
+The ***TxParamSetupReq*** is not implemented by US902-928 devices.

-The following encoding is used for Data Rate (**DR**) and End-point Output Power (**TXPower**)  in the US902-928 band:
+The following encoding is used for Data Rate (**DR**) and End-device conducted Power (**TXPower**) in the US902-928 band:

 |**DataRate**|**Configuration**|**Indicative physical bit rate [bit/s]**|
 |---|---|---|